manubg32/iTechShop/02-domain-design.md

 - quantity

 An OrderItem represents a product inclded in an order.
 The product name and unit price will be stored as part of the order so that historical orders remain consistent even if the original product is later modified.
+OderItem belongs to the Order aggregate and cannot be modified independently of the Order.

 ## InventoryItem
 - productId